MicrosoftDocs/power-automate-docs/flow-docs/us-govt.md

 # Microsoft Flow US Government

-In response to the unique and evolving requirements of the United States public sector, Microsoft has created Microsoft Flow US Government plans (or Flow US Government).
+In response to the unique and evolving requirements of the United States public sector, Microsoft has created Microsoft Flow US Government plans.
 This section provides an overview of features that are specific to Microsoft Flow US Government.
-We recommend that you read this supplementary section as well as the Microsoft Flow service [getting started guide](https://docs.microsoft.com/flow/getting-started).
+We recommend that you read this supplementary section as well as the Microsoft Flow service [getting started](https://docs.microsoft.com/flow/getting-started) topic.
 For brevity, this service is commonly referred to as *Flow GCC*.

 The Microsoft Flow US Government Service Description serves as an overlay to the general Microsoft Flow Service Description.
-It defines the unique commitments and differences compared to the general Microsoft Flow offerings that have been available to our customers since Fall, 2016.
+It defines the unique commitments and differences compared to the general Microsoft Flow offerings that have been available to our customers since October, 2016.

-## About Flow US Government environments and Plans
+## About Microsoft Flow US Government environments and plans

 Microsoft Flow US Government plans are monthly subscriptions and it can be licensed to an unlimited number of users.